Meadowlarke/Bibliography/Bibliography.md

 #### W

+##### Waterman, Ellen. "'I Dreamed of Other Worlds:' An Interview with Nicole Mitchell, May 8, 2008." _Critical Studies in Improvisation_ 4, no. 1 (2008): 1-6.

+1: Mitchell on her mother, improvising, starting from blankness, and writing music visually.

+2: Combinations of her voice and her flute.

+4: Pedagogy.

 ##### Weber, William, "Musical Canons."
 In _The Oxford Handbook to Music and Itellectual Culture in the Nineteenth Century, ed.
 Paul Watt, Sarah Collins, and Michael Allis._ Oxford: Oxford University Press, 2020.

 319: Gradual replacement of "classical music" with "the canon."